Sea level rise: Sea ice loss

 Sea ice loss directly contributes only very slightly to global sea level rise.
-If the melt water from ice floating in the sea was exactly the same as sea water then, according to Archimedes' principle, no rise would occur.
+If the melt water from ice floating in the sea was exactly the same as sea water, then, according to Archimedes' principle, no rise would occur.
 However melted sea ice contains less dissolved salt than sea water and is therefore less dense, with a slightly greater volume per unit of mass.
 If all floating ice shelves and icebergs were to melt sea level would only rise by about 4 cm.

 Trends in land water storage from GRACE observations in gigatons per year, April 2002 to November 2014 (glaciers and ice sheets are excluded).

 Changes to land water storage

 Human activity impacts how much water is stored on land.
 Dams retain large quantities of water, which is stored on land rather than flowing into the sea, though the total quantity stored will vary from time to time.
 On the other hand, humans extract water from lakes, wetlands and underground reservoirs for drinking and food production.
 This often causes subsidence.
 Furthermore, the hydrological cycle is influenced by climate change and deforestation.
 In the 20th century, these processes had approximately cancelled out each other's impact on sea level rise, but dam building has slowed down and is expected to stay low for the 21st century.

-Water redistribution caused by irrigation moving groundwater into the oceans, was estimated at 2,150 GT between 1993 and 2010 - equivalent to a global sea level rise of 6.24 mm, but which could not be directly measured.
-The net movement of water was also expected to cause caused a drift of Earth's rotational pole by 78.48 cm, which was confirmed in 2023.
+Water redistribution from irrigation, which moves groundwater into the oceans, was estimated at 2,150 GT between 1993 and 2010 - equivalent to a global sea level rise of 6.24 mm, but which could not be directly measured.
+The net movement of water was also expected to have caused a drift of Earth's rotational pole by 78.48 cm, which was confirmed in 2023.

+Land Sinkage

+Another, less common contributor to sea level rise is land sinkage.
+Although it does not affect everywhere it has a large effect on coasts such as the United States East Coast.
+Sea level is measured relative to land, meaning that as land sinks, sea level goes up, thus accelerating sea level rise.
+Land sinkage has two main causes: pumping groundwater and shifting tectonic plates.
+As people pump water out of the ground, cavities form where the water used to be, which then gets compressed down, sinking the land.
+As tectonic plates shift, they slide under one another, causing land to sink, especially on the coasts.
+In places such as the Gulf Coast of the United States, land is sinking by an inch (2.5cm) every five to ten years.